Galvanized-Heart/astra/docs/journal.md

 Having a single project name `WandbLogger(project="my-project")` will log multiple experiments to the same project name.
 This way, I won't get confused about where each training experiment goes and be able to find the best ones even with different architectures.

 In huggingface, the models are stored in a separate repo and it is typically best to upload them as `.bin` files instead of `.ckpt` files because `.ckpt` is Pytorch Lightning specific.
 It seems like I don't have to worry about this right now though.
 I can always come back to uploading the model to huggingface later on.
 For now, I should focus on building the models.

+### Jul 16, 2025
+Today I worked on building up the `DataModule` class by reading through the <a herf=https://lightning.ai/docs/pytorch/stable/data/datamodule.html#setup>lightning docs</a> and the <a href=https://github.com/jwohlwend/boltz>boltz repository</a> to get an idea of how I could cleanly handle the data processing logic.

+Reading through the boltz repository (at the time of writing), it seems like the boltz group created a custom class for their training config that parses their raw training YAML file into a useable format inside the `BoltzTrainingDataModule` class and use this class inside their `train()` function.
+The `train()` function takes some of the config arguments to setup hyperparameters, loading pretrained weights, checkpointing with a `Trainer()` callback (i.e. `ModelCheckpoint()`), and `WandbLogger()` for logging experimental progress.